 We hear all about over-tourism as a negative effect of mass tourism, Venice is the example Shannon uses in the video.
 But there are also plenty of incidences of over-tourism in places that mainstream tourism has never have reached, caused by adventure travel.
 Remember one of the advantages of adventure travel is that it can reach further into rural areas and bring economic development etc. But if not carefully controlled it can also bring negative effects too.

 While many locals love having tourism and the changes it brings, perhaps not all do.
 Two Cusco examples:

-- Most residents in the centre have their water cut off every day, because the system was not designed to cope with the amount of tourists staying in hotels and their demands for water.
+- Most residents in the centre have their water cut off every day because the system was not designed to cope with the number of tourists staying in hotels and their demands for water.
 Adventure travellers stay in hotels too, we cannot just blame it on mass tourism

 - San Pedro market in Cusco- some of the stall holders are so sick of having cameras pointed at them or of groups of tourists blocking the aisles that you are likely to get a hunk of meat thrown at your head.
 It was not “mass tourism” that started visiting markets.
 No way they would have gone into such a place.
 This was something very much started under the guise of “ adventure travel” of “real experiences” of “seeing how the locals live”.

 Does adventure travel leave a higher percentage of clients money in the destination than mass tourism?